paddycull/Convert-ScriptToModule/README.md

 * Create a module directory with a given module name
 * Divide all functions into their own self-named script files
 * Initialise the psm1 and psd1 files with the required parameters and code to load the module properly
-* Divide the functions into Public and Private modules - functions are Public by default, Private functions are set using the **-Private** parameter.
+* Divide the functions into Public and Private folders - functions are Public by default, Private functions are set using the **-Private** parameter.
 * Detect Argument Completers and put them into an initialisation file, which is also loaded by the generated psd1 file.
 * Scan the file(s) for any "#requires" for any required modules or PowerShell version, and add them into the psd1 file.
 * Add the Public functions to the "FunctionsToExport" parameter in the psd1 file.